AWS Penetration Testing: A CTO's Guide

 So, depending on the risk profile of your application, you may find that if you can only afford penetration testers to do a few days work, this is highly likely where you should be looking to spend their time.
 While automated tools exist for this type of testing and can be helpful to cover the gap between penetration tests, nothing on the market today can replace the quality of a human tester who will understand the business logic of your application and look for ways to impact it.

 The next layer of attack is the infrastructure where your application is built.
-Having covered off the external infrastructure, the internal side is only accessible if an attacker already has breached your defences somehow.
+Having covered off the external infrastructure, the internal side is only accessible if an attacker already has breached your refences somehow.
 So, the threat profile here is secondary to the previous two.

-Old-school penetration tests of data centres or corporate networks often revolve around gaining a foothold, then "pivoting" from one system to another, eventually leading to full-blown compromise of administrator accounts or critical systems.
+Old-school penetration tests of data centers or corporate networks often revolve around gaining a foothold, then "pivoting" from one system to another, eventually leading to full-blown compromise of administrator accounts or critical systems.
 Here is where AWS environments can differ from traditional penetration tests, though, as AWS networks' software-defined nature often means tighter controls are maintained between networks, and lateral movement is a challenge.
 For example, once again, the default "launch-wizard-#" security groups don't let your EC2 instances talk to each other unless you actively specify it by adding them to a VPC or by adding additional rules.
 However, all but the simplest of AWS accounts get away with such simple configurations.
 In addition, as shown in the Capital One breach in 2019, attackers can compromise IAM role credentials and use those to access resources.

 Additionally, the baked-in access and security controls in AWS mean that you're far less likely to have created compromised environment-wide "administrator" accounts via any of your EC2 instances.
-Instead, it's more likely that you're using privileged AWS accounts to do this, and so an AWS Config Review can add much more value than an "internal" infrastructure test.
+Instead, it's more likely that you're using privileged AWS accounts to do this, and so an AWS Config Review can add much more value than an "internal" infrastructure penetration test.

 Similarly, while unpatched software and insecure services on internal systems can be an issue, it depends to what extent you've created private networks in your AWS environment and what systems can access others.
 It's also worth understanding if you have a point-to-point VPN between your on-premises network and your cloud environments.
-If you do, an internal penetration test may be appropriate to find out whether an attacker can bridge the gap between these two networks.
+If you do, an internal AWS penetration test may be appropriate to find out whether an attacker can bridge the gap between these two networks.

 The more complexity you have, the more an internal penetration test may add value.
 For example, suppose you're running a handful of EC2's each with their security group, or you're using some of AWS's shared/managed services like lambda functions - you may want to skip a traditional "internal" penetration test and consider a config review instead.